 A beloved annual tradition, the first St. Patrick’s Day Parade marched through the shady streets of Savannah in 1813.
 In its earlier days, the parade was more of a military spectacle, with soldiers from various regiments marching in honor of St. Patric’s Day.
 Except for major wars, including the Civil War and World War 1, the parade has run nearly every year for almost 200 years.

-On Friday & Saturday, March 15th & 16th, River Street will host the biggest party of the year with the popular St. Patrick’s Celebration on the River.
+On Friday thru Monday, March 14th thru 17th, River Street will host the biggest party of the year with the popular St. Patrick’s Celebration on the River.
 This nationally-recognized festival features multiple stages of non-stop live entertainment, as well as intreactive games, food, cold beverages and much more.
 Or join the folks at City Market for live music, food and fun as they celebrate all things Irish!
-Festivities begin on March 3rd and continue through March 17th.
+Festivities begin on March 2nd and continue through March 17th.

 The event on River Street is free and open to the public.
 Be sure to bring I.D. to prove that you are over 21 – and of course, don a bit o’green into the spirit of St. Patrick’s Day!

 Savannah’s hospitality is truly the stuff of legend.
 You’ll feel right at home in the Hostess City of the South during St. Patrick’s Day weekend.
 Erin Go Braugh!